amhsirak/human-monitoring-system/README.md

 - Sending an alert to the staff if the people are way over the limit.
 - Automating features and optimising real-time stream for better performance (with threading).
 - Acts as a measure towards footfall analysis.
+- Compatible with IP cameras and Web cameras.

 ## Results